greg-js/arch-wiki-md-repo/wiki/_content/LDAP authentication.md

 ```

-**Note:** Note that if you intend to use sudo with sssd, you need to recompile sudo with sssd support as it is not enabled by default.

 ##### 2\.
 Password Management

 In order to enable users to change their passwords using `passwd` edit `/etc/pam.d/passwd` as follows.